Things I've Studied

 Learning

-Whether it was the classes introducing me to teachingqualitative research, or theories of how cognition and learning really work, I learnt a lot about how people learn.
+Whether it was the classes introducing me to teaching, qualitative research, or theories of how cognition and learning really work, I learnt a lot about how people learn.
 I read the works of such education thinkers as Dewey, Skinner, Vygotsky, and was taught by leading academics like Dan Schwartz, Paulo Blikstein and Denise Pope.

 Design

-Sketching for Product Design.
+There were two sets of skills that I learnt early on - Design thinking and Sketching for Product Design.
 How to design stuff was an incredibly useful thing for an entrepreneur like me to learn.
 I tried out this design thinking methodology in several subsequent projects and it invariably delivered.

 As far as the product sketching was concerned, I expect it to come in useful with the "comic books in education" project I hope to work on at some point.